Mazda: Marketing

 Since 2000, Mazda has used the phrase "Zoom-Zoom" to describe what it calls the "emotion of motion" that it claims is inherent in its cars.
 Extremely successful and long-lasting (when compared to other automotive marketing taglines), the Zoom-Zoom campaign has now spread around the world from its initial use in North America.

 The Zoom-Zoom campaign has been accompanied by the "Zoom-Zoom-Zoom" song in many television and radio advertisements.
 The original version, performed by Jibril Serapis Bey (used in commercials in Europe, Japan and South Africa), was recorded long before it became the official song for Mazda as part of a soundtrack to the movie Only The Strong (released in 1993).
 The Serapis Bey version is a cover of a traditional Capoeira song, called "Capoeira Mata Um".
 In 2010, its current slogan is "Zoom Zoom Forever".
 The longer slogan (Used in TV ads) is "Zoom Zoom, Today, Tomorrow, Forever".

 Early ads in the Zoom-Zoom campaign also featured a young boy (Micah Kanters) whispering the "Zoom-Zoom" tagline.

+A British television advertisement showing a mannequin becoming sexually aroused was the fourth most complained-about advert of 2005, according to the Advertising Standards Authority (ASA).
+425 viewers complained to the ASA that the advert portrayed women as sex objects.
+The complaints were not upheld.

 Since 2011, Mazda has still used the Zoom-Zoom tagline in another campaign called "What Do You Drive?".
 The punchline for this is "We believe if it's not worth driving, it's not worth building.
 We build Mazdas.
 What do you drive?"

 In 2015, Mazda had launched a new campaign under a new tagline, "Driving Matters", coinciding with the release of the redesigned MX-5.
 This campaign was meant to solidify Mazda's "Zoom Zoom" slogan.
 A 60-second long advertisement titled "A Driver's Life", coincided with the new tagline on the following week.